Are Australian Shepherds Good Family Dogs?

-If you and your family are on a puppy search, having a compatible dog is essential.
-If your family is growing or you have a multi-pet household, you want a dog that will fit in like a puzzle piece.
+If you are on a puppy search, finding a compatible dog that fits in with your family is essential.
+If your family is growing or you have a multi-pet household, you need a dog that will fit in like a puzzle piece.
 If you’re looking for “family-friendly” breeds, the Australian Shepherd is sure to show up.

-These dogs are incredibly interactive and devoted to their families.
-They can mix well with kids and other pets, but there are a few things to consider before you buy one.
-Let’s take a look at all the details so you can decide if an Australian Shepherd is a good candidate for your next pet.
+They are incredibly interactive and devoted to their families.
+They get along with kids and other pets, but there are a few things to consider before you buy one.
+We’ll discuss all the details so you can decide if an Australian Shepherd is a good candidate for your next pet.

 Why Are Australian Shepherds Good Family Dogs?

-Australian Shepherds make excellent family dogs because they are very loyal, trainable, and loving.
+Australian Shepherds make excellent family dogs because they are loyal, trainable, and loving.

-They are very high energy, always ready for playtime.
+They are incredibly energetic and always ready for playtime.
 Because of their boundless vitality, your kids will have fun wearing them out—or vice versa.
 They will never resist a game of tug of war or playing tag.

-These dogs will be pumped for any adventure, whether it’s a family vacation or a trip to the store.
-They tend to integrate well with your existing pets and with dog park visits.
-Once your dog is mannerly on the leash, you can take them pretty much anywhere dogs are allowed.
+Australian Shepherds are ready for any adventure, whether a family vacation or a trip to the store.
+They integrate well with your existing pets and with dog park visits.
+Once your dog is trained on the leash, you can take them anywhere dogs are allowed.

-Early socialization is critical to creating a well-rounded, adaptable pooch.
-But Australian Shepherds seem to have a naturally charismatic attitude that fits in well with people of all ages and other animals.
-Their eagerness to please helps with training, too—even if they struggle at first.
+Early socialization is critical to creating a well-rounded, adaptable pet.
+However, Australian Shepherds seem to have a naturally charismatic attitude that fits in well with people of all ages and other animals.
+Their eagerness to please helps with training, even if they initially struggle.

-If you’re a person who loves going on runs, walks, or sporting events, this breed will be able to keep up with no issue.
-They will gladly run off some steam with you and keep you in your best shape.
+If you love going on runs or walks or participating in sporting events, the Australian Shepherd will be able to keep up.
+They will gladly burn off steam with you and keep you in good shape.

-If you live on a few acres and own livestock—these dogs are bred for herding excellence.
-Since it’s so naturally developed in their genetics, they will soak up direction in training.
-If you could use an extra hand (or paw) on the farm, these dogs are experts in their field.
+If you have a few acres and own livestock, the Australian Shepherd is an ideal pet.
+Since it’s naturally developed in their genetics, their herding skills will protect your animals and keep them in line.
+They’re experts in their field if you could use an extra hand (or paw) on the farm.

 What Are Some Potential Deal-Breakers?